 Parents of School-Aged Children

-We know that there are many questions about sending your child to school during the COVID-19 Pandemic.
-If, after reading this page, you have further questions, contact our Call Center at 303-220-9200.
-If you have questions about why your child is in quarantine, they are best directed to your child’s school.
+We know that there are many questions about sending your child to school during the pandemic.
+If, after reading this page, you have further questions, contact is at 303-220-9200.

 Currently, schools in our jurisdiction must follow guidance from CDPHE for Cases and Outbreaks in Childcares and Schools.